SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     infix operator <#operator name#>: <#precedence group#>

-An :newTerm:`infix operator` is a binary operator that is written between its two operands, such as the familiar addition operator (``+``) in the expression ``1 + 2``.
+An :newTerm:`infix operator` is a binary operator that's written between its two operands, such as the familiar addition operator (``+``) in the expression ``1 + 2``.

 Infix operators can optionally specify a precedence group.